 - A lock symbol in the address line

-This connection was encrypted using a valid TLS certificate.
+This connection was encrypted using a valid TLS/SSL certificate.

 - The correct financial institution’s name (this is displayed after clicking the lock symbol, under “Issued for”)

 The identify of the certificate owner (the bank) has been confirmed.